resource0x/concert0x/README.md

 Program is built on WebMidi and WebRTC standards, which are implemented in Chrome since v43. **Only Chrome, nothing else**.
 Program works by establishing peer-to-peer connection between endpoints, so the delay is as short as it gets (tested between Toronto and SF, the points 3600 km apart: avg delay 20ms).

-App is available at https://chat.concert0x.com (no registration required)
+App is hosted on AWS, the url is  https://chat.concert0x.com (no registration required)

 ## MIDI setup